d4n3sh/thedaneshproject/content/posts/2011-05-27-stroke-indicators.md

 ---
 <img loading="lazy" class="alignnone size-full wp-image-2264" title="stroke_FAST_checklist" src="/wp-content/uploads/2011/05/stroke_FAST_checklist.gif" alt="" width="310" height="457" />

 My uncle suffered a stroke recently.
-It ain&#8217;t pleasant, I can tell you that.
+It ain't pleasant, I can tell you that.

 When someone is experiencing a stroke, time becomes their worst enemy.
 With every passing second, brain cells die and more of their bodily functions start to degrade.
 The faster one can identify a stroke and react, lesser the damage to the patient.

-To identify if someone&#8217;s having a stroke, do the following;
+To identify if someone's having a stroke, do the following;

 1. FACE &#8211; Ask them to smile.
 Is their face sagging?
 Are the facial muscles working?